 So every month I saved around 60% of my overall monthly wage and budgeted my life on the rest.
 It was not easy, but I survived well and I loved my life.
 And if I was able to manage that in an expensive city like London, then it’s not impossible for anyone else to do.

 For those living off the bank of Mum & Dad, I don’t envy you.
-For every pound expended abroad, I spent it knowing that I worked damn bloody hard to earn it, and there is nothing better in life than the sense of personal achievement, and revelling in all its glory.
+For every pound expended abroad, I spent it knowing that I worked hard to earn it, and there is nothing better in life than the sense of personal achievement, and revelling in all its glory.

 There are as many routes as there are countries.
 Some destinations are much pricier than others.
 Take a good look at your travel objectives and coordinate according to your budget and goals.
 Do you plan to travel to Asia, Australia or South America where a return ticket from the same country may be the best option?
 Or do you plan to dip into a variety of continents where a flexible RTW ticket will be better value for money?